qinjie/AttendanceByFace-Web/README.md

 ###GET ```timetable/week?week=1```
 ```
-=> Get all lessons for one week.
+=> Get all lessons of a student for one week.
 For each week day, sort lessons by start time
 ```
 ####Header:
 ```